Dvogonen/cyclop_plus_plus/README.md

 ![ICSP pin header](/images/pcb_icsp.jpg)
 The top left pin is VCC.

-###Program and add the MinimOSD circuit (optional)
+###Program the MinimOSD board
 These modules are commonly used in RC FPV aircraft to add visual information to the FPV video signal.
+They are available from multiple sources and are very inexpensive.
-In order to use a MinimOSD in the Cyclops googles, the firmware has to be replaced.
-The original software will not work in any way at all.
+In order to use a MinimOSD in the Cyclops googles, the standard firmware has to be replaced by custom firmware for CYCLOP++ .
+--- INSERT PROGRAM INFO HERE ---

+###Install the MinimOSD board
+If you use a Mikro variant of the board, you also need to install a small converter from battery voltage to 5 volts.
+I recommend using the original minimOSD variant, since it has a onboard voltage converter and can use battery power directly.
+Nothing except video in, video out, ground and battery VCC needs to be connected, which makes this an easy modification.

-##Attach an alarm buzzer(optional)
+##Attach an alarm buzzer
 This modification is intended to use a 5 volt miniature piezzo buzzer as a low battery alarm.
 Both active buzzers, and passive piezzo speakers can be used.
 The later kind is often refered to as "PC Motherboard Speakers".
 An example of a piezo buzzer is this:
 ![Buzzer Example](/images/buzzer.jpg)